n-eiling/eduOS-rs/README.md

 It is required to install the Rust toolchain.
 Please visit the [Rust website](https://www.rust-lang.org/) and follow the installation instructions for your operating system.
 It is important that the *nightly channel* is used to install the toolchain.
-This is queried during installation and should be answered as appropriate.
+This is queried during installation and should be answered appropriately.

-Afterwards the installation of *cargo-xbuild* and the source code of Rust runtime are required to build the kernel:
+Building the kernel also requries the installation of *cargo-xbuild* and the source code of Rust runtime:

 ```sh
 $ cargo install cargo-xbuild
 $ rustup component add rust-src
 ```

-eduOS-rs is able to run within [ehyve](https://github.com/RWTH-OS/ehyve), which a specialized hypervisor for eduOS-rs.
+eduOS-rs is able to run within [ehyve](https://github.com/RWTH-OS/ehyve), a specialized hypervisor for eduOS-rs.
-Therefore [ehyve](https://github.com/RWTH-OS/ehyve) must be installed.
+[ehyve](https://github.com/RWTH-OS/ehyve) may be installed using cargo:

 ```sh
 $ cargo install --git https://github.com/RWTH-OS/ehyve.git
 ```

-Please check if your system fullfil ehyve's [system requirements](https://github.com/RWTH-OS/ehyve).
+Please check if your system fullfills ehyve's [system requirements](https://github.com/RWTH-OS/ehyve).

 ## Building
-The final step is to create a copy of the repository and to build the kernel:
+As a final step, create a copy of the repository and build the kernel:

 ```sh
 $ # Get our source code.